ippontech/blog-usa/posts/setting-up-a-shared-library-and-seed-job-in-jenkins-1.md

    ```

 ##  Goal 3
-Now that we have our `seedJob` setup to read in our `seed.groovy` script from our github `microservice-pipelines` repository, we are ready to trigger our `seedJob` to create another job.
+Now that we have our `seedJob` setup to read in `seed.groovy` from our github `microservice-pipelines` repository, we are ready to trigger our `seedJob` to create another job.

 ### Running the `seedJob`
   1. Navigate to `Jenkins Home` > select `seedJob` > select `Build Now`
   2. Under `Build History`, select the top red circle
   3. This will take you to the `Console Output`
      * The job **failed**
-     * Due to [Script Security](https://github.com/jenkinsci/job-dsl-plugin/wiki/Script-Security), this will happen every time you change `seed.groovy`
+     * Due to [Script Security](https://github.com/jenkinsci/job-dsl-plugin/wiki/Script-Security), this will happen every time you change `seed.groovy`.
      ![run failure](https://raw.githubusercontent.com/kcrane3576/blog-usa/master/images/2018/05/jenkins-shared-library-seed-run-failure.png)

 ### Approving our `seed.groovy` script